DarioSamo/libgens-sonicglvl/README.md

 All information regarding this repository should be found here: http://forums.sonicretro.org/index.php?showtopic=27333

 ## New Camera controls
-Hold down the right mouse button to rotate the camera\n WASD while holding down the right mouse button to move\n Mouse wheel to zoom without holding down the right mouse button\n Mouse wheel to increase/decrease global camera/zoom speed while holding down the right mouse button\n Q/E to move up and down\n
+Hold down the right mouse button to rotate the camera<br/>
+WASD while holding down the right mouse button to move<br/>
+Mouse wheel to zoom without holding down the right mouse button<br/>
+Mouse wheel to increase/decrease global camera/zoom speed while holding down the right mouse button<br/>
+Q/E to move up and down<br/>
-F with the selected object to focus on it\n
+F with the selected object to focus on it<br/>